jortizDS/EnrollmentVisualizations/README.md

 ## Process

-1. **Data Ingestion:** Web scraping was used to automatically downloads the enrollment data in Excel format from the DMI site.
+1. **Data Ingestion:** Web scraping was used to automatically download the enrollment data in Excel format from the DMI site.
-2. **Data Cleaning:** Data is cleaned and preprocessed to ensure accuracy and relevance.
+2. **Data Cleaning:**Data is cleaned and preprocessed to ensure accuracy and relevance, with formatting differences across years standardized during this process.
 3. **Dynamic Filtering**: Users can filter data by semester, college, degree, major, and concentration.
-4. **Visualizations**: Displays various plots and graphs for enrollment data across multiple dimensions.
+4. **Visualizations**: Displays various plots and graphs for enrollment data across key demographic and academic categories.
 5. **Data Summary**: Provides a textual summary of enrollment statistics, including totals and breakdowns based on selected filters.
-6. **Dashboard Development:** An interactive R shiny app is created to display the analysis results.
+6. **Dashboard Development:** An interactive R Shiny app is created to explore and visualize enrollment data.

 ## Technologies Used

 - R: Main programming language for data processing and Shiny app.

+- Shiny: Framework for building the web-based application.

-- rvest: Web scraping for downloading Excel files.
+- rvest: Used alongside httr and xml2 for web scraping and downloading Excel files.

 - tidyverse: Data manipulation, plotting, and summarization.

-- Shiny: Framework for building the web-based application.

 - scales: For formatting numbers with commas (e.g., 1,000 instead of 1000).